KeisakuHiga/cherrys-bake-shop/README.md

 - [User stories](#user-stories)
 - [Tech Stack](#tech-stack)
 - [Testing](#testing-evidence)
-- [Testing Evidence](#
 - [Tools & methodologies](#tools)
 - [Short answer questions](#short-answer-questions)

 ## Description of application

-/Problem definition/Business requirement
+#### Business requirement

-- 90% of young customers are online and the client wanted to cater to this market.
-They had created a facebook page, wherein they were taking orders.
-However, they also wanted to have a website to showcase their food options and handle frequently asked questions and have a more robust quote information gathering system.

-This new website would help in spreading the word in the neighborhood and get more customer footfalls and offers online flexibility of sending customizations via Quote form to CBC(Client)in advance.
+> 90% of young customers are online and Client wanted to engage with this audience.
+Though, Client created a Facebook page, wherein they were taking orders via messages, but they had to manually write the quote requirements in their order book.
+Client thought it would be great to have a simple website that can showcase available food options and have automated quotes information gathering system.
+Client believed that this new website would help in spreading the word in the neighborhood and get more customer footfalls.

-Solution
+#### Solution

+Project team worked on the basis of client requirements and created the application which will offer customers the flexibility of sending online customizations via Quote form to Cherry's Bakeshop.
+It will also help client in fielding frequently asked queries which they used to get on phone and facebook.

 ## Functionality